What is First Contact Resolution?

 Improved customer satisfaction

-Customers are looking for hustle-free solution to their problems and high FCR rates mean exactly that.
+Customers are looking for a hustle-free solution to their problems and high FCR rates mean exactly that.
 Solving customer issues according to their standards and in a timely manner will increase customer satisfaction with your company.

 Improved employee satisfaction